fergiemcdowall/search-index/docs/FAQ.md

 index2.IMPORT(exportFile)
 ```

-NOTE: `IMPORT`ing an index completely overwrites any existing index
+NOTE: `IMPORT`ing an index completely overwrites any existing index,
+so if you had an existing index that contained several thousand
+documents into which you imported an external index that contained one
+document, then your existing index would now contain one document.

+## Using something else than default db

+TODO

 ## Add documents to an index